Learning Management System

-All online classes are offered through the Learning Management System (LMS) Loyola and Concord Law School of Kaplan University have created a highly interactive, sophisticated learning environment that is designed for the working professional.
+All online classes are offered through Sakai, Loyola University Chicago’s highly interactive, collaborative online learning environment.
 Courses are conducted in a largely asynchronous mode, giving students the ability to schedule their studies at a time and place convenient to them.
-The curriculum is literally available over the Internet 24 hours a day, 7 days a week, from any part of the globe.
+The curriculum is accessible 24 hours a day, 7 days a week, from any part of the globe.

 - reading assignments